 Getting started with your own Laravel project

 When working with backend frameworks, it’s harder to keep track of your progress.
 That’s one of the reasons why backend frameworks get a reputation for being hard.
 We don’t think it’s fundamentally harder.
 We think it just requires a bit more initial training.
-Let’s start with basics and progress one step at a time.
+Let’s start with the basics and progress one step at a time.

 Installing pre-requisite software

-To fully use Laravel’s arsenal of features, you’ll need to install some useful tools, and learn to use them.
+To fully use Laravel’s arsenal of features, you’ll need to install some useful tools and learn to use them.
 Let’s start with Docker.
 Docker is a virtualization solution.
 It lets us run software in sandbox-like environments called “containers”.
 Docker runs your code internally, without affecting any other software on your PC or causing any compatibility issues.
 What runs in Docker, stays in Docker.
 We suggest getting Docker Desktop.
 The real reason we need Docker is Sail – Laravel’s built-in command-line interface.
 It integrates with Docker perfectly.
 This basic setup will let you run intermediate versions of your project with ease.

 Setting up a Subsystem